substrate-system/webrtc/README.md

 ## develop

-Start a local websocket server and also a `vite` server for the hront-end.
+Start a local websocket server and also a `vite` server for the front-end.

 To run the example, you will need to create a cloudflare account and [generate credentials](https://developers.cloudflare.com/calls/turn/generate-credentials/).
 Paste the credentials into `.dev.vars`.